This-Is-Prince/agent-other-sdks/docs/debridge.md

 Example prompts:
 - "Check the status of my bridge transaction"
-- "Has my token transfer from Ethereum to Base completed?"
+- "Has my token transfer from Base to Polygon completed?"
 - "Is my cross-chain transaction still pending?"
-- "What's the status of my Polygon to Arbitrum bridge?"
+- "What's the status of my Polygon to BNB Chain bridge?"
 - "Has my bridge transaction been confirmed yet?"

 ## API Response Examples